 Ophthalmology Residency Overview

 Emphasis during the first year is placed on acquiring those skills essential for an in-depth ophthalmologic exam to include mastering slit lamp biomicroscopy, indirect ophthalmoscopy, as well as retinoscopy and refraction.
 Residents develop skills to diagnose and manage the full spectrum of routine and emergency ophthalmic care.
 The residents also rotate through all the subspecialty clinics during their first year.
-They are introduced gradually to surgical and laser procedures both in the minor OR and well as in the main OR.
-They solidify their knowledge in the basic sciences of ophthalmology by attending an 8-week basic science course in ophthalmology at the end of the first year.
-The residents also attend a weeklong course in cataract surgery at USUHS.
+They are introduced gradually to surgical and laser procedures both in the minor OR as well as in the main OR.
+They solidify their knowledge in the basic sciences of ophthalmology by attending a 4-week basic science course in ophthalmology.
+The residents also perform rotations in electrophysiology, contact lenses, and ophthalmic pathology during the first year.

 To be able to perform an eight-part eye exam and to use a rational approach for appropriate referral of patients to an ophthalmologist.
 To obtain hands-on experience with diagnostic tools in ophthalmology to include slit lamp biomicroscopy, tonometry, and ophthalmoscopy.
 To expose the medical student to the management of ophthalmic emergencies in the ambulatory setting.
 To familiarize the medical student with ocular manifestations of systemic disease.
 To provide an opportunity for the medical student to observe and assist in ophthalmic surgery.
-Core Lecture Topics to be given by the residency director or his designee: Review of Ocular and Orbital Anatomy Ocular Emergencies, The Red Eye, Ocular Manifestations of Systemic Disease During the Ophthalmology rotation, the medical student will also attend all ongoing teaching conferences and grand rounds presentations of the Ophthalmology Service.
+Core Lecture Topics to be given by the residency director or his designee: Review of Ocular and Orbital Anatomy Ocular Emergencies, The Red Eye, Ocular Manifestations of Systemic Disease.
+During the Ophthalmology rotation, the medical student will also attend all ongoing teaching conferences and grand rounds presentations of the Ophthalmology Service.
 At the conclusion of the rotation, the medical student will present a 10 - 15 minute talk to the Ophthalmology Service on an ophthalmic topic of his or her choice.
 Any student wishing to pursue a short- term research project can also be accommodated.
-Any qualified medical student desiring a rotation on the BAMC Ophthalmology Service should contact the service at 210-916-1245; FAX 210-916-2946.
-All rotations must also be coordinated through the BAMC Medical Education Office at 1-800-531-1114 or 210-916-2222.
+Any qualified medical student desiring a rotation should contact the Graduate Medical Education Office at 1-800-531-1114 or 210-916-3231.